 What problems does silica cause in cosmetics?

 Silica is used in cosmetic formulations because it helps absorb excess oil and sebum.
-This can be a problem for some people, however, as silica has been known to cause problems such as itching and skin irritation when used on the skin or hair.
-Hair products containing silica also sometimes leave an unattractive white residue behind after use.
+However, this can be a problem for some people as silica has been known to cause problems such as itching and skin irritation when used on the skin or hair.
+Hair products containing silica also sometimes leave an unattractive white residue after use.

 See Related: Best Products to Help Climate Change